 Astigmatism is a common vision problem caused by an error in the shape of the cornea.
-With astigmatism, the front surface of the eye (the cornea) or the lens of the eye has an irregular curve, which can change the way light is passed to the retina (or refracted).
+With astigmatism, the lens of the eye or the cornea, which is the front surface of the eye, has an irregular curve.
+This can change the way light passes, or refracts, to your retina.
 This causes blurry, fuzzy, or distorted vision.
-Farsightedness and nearsightedness (hyperopia and myopia) are two other types of problems with the way light passes to your retina.
+Farsightedness and nearsightedness are two other types of problems with the way light passes to your retina.
 Farsightedness is called hyperopia.
 Nearsightedness is called myopia.

-It is not known what causes astigmatism, but genetics is a big factor.
-It is often present at birth, but may develop later in life.
+It’s not known what causes astigmatism, but genetics is a big factor.
+It’s often present at birth, but it may develop later in life.
 It may also occur as a result of an injury to the eye or after eye surgery.
-Astigmatism is often accompanied by nearsightedness or farsightedness.
+Astigmatism often occurs with nearsightedness or farsightedness.

 Astigmatism can occur in children and adults.
 Your risk of developing astigmatism may be higher if you have any of the following:

-- a family history of astigmatism or other eye disorders, such as keratoconus (a degeneration of the cornea)
+- a family history of astigmatism or other eye disorders, such as a degeneration of the cornea called keratoconus

 - a history of certain types of eye surgery, such as cataract surgery (surgical removal of a clouded lens)

 The symptoms of astigmatism may differ in each person.
-Some people do not experience any symptoms at all.
-Symptoms of astigmatism include:
+Some people don’t have any symptoms at all.
+The symptoms of astigmatism include:

 - blurry, distorted, or fuzzy vision at all distances (close-up and far away)